DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

     echo "Keycloak Admin Console:   $KEYCLOAK_URL/admin" &&
     echo ""
     ```

-Using ingress, admin console is accessible at https://<HOST_NAME>/admin

 All the following configuration will be done inside this Admin Console.